Green-Software-Foundation/if/src/if-run/builtins/time-converter/README.md

 # Time Converter

-`time-coversion` is a generic plugin for converting energy values from a specifed time unit to a new given time unit.
+`time-conversion` is a generic plugin for converting time values from a specified time unit to a new given time unit.

 You provide the energy value, the time unit associated with this energy, and a new time unit to which you want to convert it.